 Defines a range in absolute values around the trigger level.
 If the signal oscillates inside this range and thus crosses the trigger level, no trigger event occurs.

-Parameters: <Absolute>
+Parameters: <absolute></absolute>

+Usage: Asynchronous command

-Manual operation: See "Absolute hysteresis" on page 169
+Manual operation: See "Absolute hysteresis" on page 156

 TRIGger:NOISe<m>:EFFective?

 Returns the hysteresis that is set by the instrument in automatic hysteresis mode.